 Condominium Associations Fees and Mello Roos

 Mello Roos Fee new developments.
-Mello Roos is a 40 year bond that allows financing for infrastructure, public improvements and services.
-These improvements and services includes: streets, sewer systems, police and fire protection, ambulance services, schools, parks, libraries, museums and other facilities.
-In addition to property taxes average 1.25 % of sales price supplemental Mello-Roos taxes are added.
+Mello Roos is a 40-year bond that allows financing for infrastructure, public improvements, and services.
+These improvements and services include streets, sewer systems, police and fire protection, ambulance services, schools, parks, libraries, museums and other facilities.
+In addition to property taxes average 1.25 % of sales price, supplemental Mello-Roos taxes are added.
 The Mello Roos tax can decrease or increase.Example Playa Vista Silicon Beach new development has Mello Roos Fees.
 Mello Roos is an additional fee.
 What is Mello Roos?

 Note: In West Los Angeles and Beach Cities there is only one development that has Mello Roos.
 That is Playa Vista Silicon Beach.
 12 Tips Buying Condominium Complete Guide

 Covenants, Conditions, and Restrictions (CC&Rs) govern condominium complexes.
 The rules vary from one development to another.
 There may be restrictions on rentals, pool times, pet ownership, noise levels, renovation of exterior windows, doors.
 CC&Rs enforced by the condo association.
 Prospective buyers read CC&Rs after the acceptance of an offer.
 In the due diligence period.
 Buyers can determine if comfortable with CC&Rs.
 If not comfortable can cancel escrow.

 Condo associations vary in expertise.
 Questions prospective buyers want to ask are: